 \section{Related Work}

-As with many NLP tasks, the current state-of-the-art in grammatical error correction (GEC) involves using large Transformer-based language models such as BERT \citep{devlin2019bert}, RoBERTa \citep{liu2019roberta}, and XLNet \citep{yang2019xlnet}.
+As with many NLP tasks, the current state-of-the-art in grammatical error correction involves using large Transformer-based language models such as BERT \citep{devlin2019bert}, RoBERTa \citep{liu2019roberta}, and XLNet \citep{yang2019xlnet}.
 To evaluate the utility of our dataset, we use \citet{omelianchuk2020gector}'s GECToR model, which reframes GEC as a sequence labelling task rather than a monolingual machine translation task.
-GECToR achieves SOTA results on the test corpus used for the BEA 2019 Shared Task on Grammatical Error Correction \citep{bryant2019bea}.
-Other promising supervised GEC models are proposed by \citet{stahlberg2021synthetic} and \citet{rothe2021simple}, who achieve SOTA results on the JFLEG \citep{napoles2017jfleg} and CoNLL-2014 \citep{ng2014conll} GEC datasets, respectively.
-Both models achieve these results by combining innovative methods of synthetic data generation with large pretrained transformer language models.
+GECToR achieves SoTA results on the test corpus used for the BEA 2019 Shared Task on Grammatical Error Correction \citep{bryant2019bea}.
+Other promising supervised GEC models include those of \citet{stahlberg2021synthetic} and \citet{rothe2021simple}, who achieve SoTA results on the JFLEG \citep{napoles2017jfleg} and CoNLL-2014 \citep{ng2014conll} GEC datasets, respectively.
+Both models combine innovative synthetic data generation methods with large pretrained transformer language models.

-Recent work related to the development of datasets for grammatical error correction include \citet{napoles2019enabling} who present a dataset of native and non-native English writing. \citet{trinh2021new} propose a new parallel dataset of Russian student writing.
+Recent work related to the development of datasets for grammatical error correction include \citet{napoles2019enabling} who presents a dataset of native and non-native English writing. \citet{trinh2021new} proposes a new parallel dataset of Russian student writing.
 These datasets add to the growing number of GEC datasets available to the research community.
-However, no GEC dataset that contains conversational data, in English or any other language, is currently available.
+However, as previously mentioned, no GEC dataset that contains chatbot-based human-machine conversational data, in English or any other language, is currently available.
 We seek to begin closing this gap with the present research.